 7.12.2.8.2.3 Session independent IMS services

 This clause describes the method used to identify a session-independent IMS service (i.e. SMS over IP).

+For SMS over IP, the SIP MESSAGE includes "vnd.3gpp.sms" as the MIME Content Type in the payload with RP-DATA or RP-ACK as the content [98].

+For MSISDN-less SMS over IP (i.e. SIP URI instead of MSISDN), SIP MESSAGE additionally includes "vnd.3gpp.sms+xml" as the MIME Content Type in the payload with destination or origination addresses [98]

 The target match for the SIP MESSAGE is done as shown below:

-- For MO-SMS over IP, P-Asserted Identity header and From header present in the SIP MESSAGE when the target identity is IMPU.
+- For MO-SMS over IP, the P-Asserted Identity header and From header present in the SIP MESSAGE when the target identity is IMPU.

-- For MO-SMS over IP, TP-DA field of SMS-SUBMIT within the Message-body of SIP MESSAGE when the target identity IMPU for target non-local ID.
+- For MO-SMS over IP, theTP-DA field of SMS-SUBMIT within the Message-body of SIP MESSAGE when the target identity is IMPU for target non-local ID.

+- For MO-SMS over IP, the <To> field within the XML body of the content type "vnd.3gpp.sms+xml" present in the Message-body of SIP MESSAGE when the target identity is IMPU for target non-local ID.
+In this case, the TP_DA field of SMS-SUBMIT may be set to dummy MSISDN [98].

 - For MT-SMS over IP, the Request URI and To header present in the SIP MESSAGE when the target identity is IMPU.

-- For MT-SMS over IP, the TP-OA field or TP-RA field of SMS-SUBMIT within the Message-body SIP MESSAGE when the target identity IMPU for target non-local ID.
+- For MT-SMS over IP, the TP-OA field or TP-RA field of SMS-DELIVER or DSMS-STATUS-REPORT within the Message-body SIP MESSAGE when the target identity IMPU for target non-local ID.

+- For MSISDN-less MT-SMS over IP, the <From> field within the XML body of the content type "vnd.3gpp.sms+xml" present in the Message-body of SIP MESSAGE when the target identity is IMPU for target non-local ID.
+In this case, the TP_OA of SMS-DELIVER or TP-RA field of SMS-STATUS-REPORT may be set to dummy MSISDN [98].

 - Digest username of Authorization header of the SIP REGISTER when the target identity is IMPI.

 - +sip.instance-id of Contact header received in the SIP REGISTER request when the target identity is PEIIMEI or IMEI.

-NOTE: IRI-POI/CC-TF that uses the information received in the SIP REGISTER to perform a target match can do such a target match unless the NF is on the signaling path of SIP REGISTER flow.
+NOTE: IRI-POI/CC-TF that uses the information received in the SIP REGISTER to perform a target match cannot do such a target match unless the NF is on the signaling path of SIP REGISTER flow.

 IRI-POI may use the Via header or the Route header to determine whether the SIP MESSAGE is for MO-SMS over IP or MT-SMS over IP.